WHO: Rich nations, vaccine firms should stop bilateral deals

 “That is not equitable access,” he said.

+Sharon Castillo, a Pfizer spokeswoman, said her company and BioNTech “are firmly committed to equitable and affordable access” to their vaccine for people around the world.

+“As it relates to COVAX, we support its goal to supply two billion COVID-19 vaccine doses in 2021 to countries around the world, with half of those going to (low- and middle-income countries)” she said.
+“We are in active negotiations with COVAX to help it reach this goal and hope to finalize an agreement very soon.”

-The appeals come as the world has faced high case counts in recent weeks — roughly 4 million new confirmed infections per week, said WHO emergencies chief Dr. Michael Ryan.
+The WHO appeals come as the world has faced high case counts in recent weeks — roughly 4 million new confirmed infections per week, said WHO emergencies chief Dr. Michael Ryan.

 Tedros said some of the highest numbers of deaths recorded at any point in the pandemic have turned up in recent days, and faulted a lack of compliance with recommendations of health authorities.